-Reviews, Revisions, and Approvals Approval Date References reviewed and updated.
+Reviews, Revisions, and Approvals Revision Date Approval Date Policy developed 06/13 Added examples of significantly complex dental procedures in policy 06/15 section Policy updated to new template.
+References reviewed and updated 06/16 References reviewed and updated 06/17 References reviewed and updated.
 Code updates 04/18 References reviewed and updated.
 Specialist reviewed.
 04/19 References reviewed and updated 03/20 Annual review.
 References reviewed and updated.
 Replaced all instances of member with member/enrollee.
 Specialist reviewed.
-02/21 03/21 Annual review.
+03/21 Annual review.
 References reviewed, updated, and reformatted.
 Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date."
-10/21 10/21 Changed title from "Dental Anesthesia" to "IV Moderate Sedation, IV Deep Sedation, and General Anesthesia for Dental Procedures" and adopted the Envolve Dental Policy criteria from ENVD.UM.CP.0009, approved 11/21.
+10/21 Changed title from "Dental Anesthesia" to "IV Moderate Sedation, IV Deep Sedation, and General Anesthesia for Dental Procedures" and adopted the Envolve Dental Policy criteria from ENVD.UM.CP.0009, approved 11/21.
 Removed HCPCS code D9230.
 Minor rewording without clinical significance.
 Specified that general criteria in I. must be met in addition to POS-specific criteria in II or III.
 Clarified in I. that A (indications), B (lack of contraindications), and C (documentation) must all be met.
 Specified in II that absence of comorbidities applies to all indications.
 Moved professional society guidelines/recommendations, list of sedation/anesthesia drugs, and definitions to the background.
 References reviewed, updated, and reformatted.
-10/22 10/22 NC Specific Policy Developed Added "teeth" to 1.A.5; Revised III.C from "7+ teeth" to "6+ teeth;" 06/2023 06/2023
+06/2023 10/22 NC Specific Policy Developed Added "teeth" to 1.A.5; Revised III.C from "7+ teeth" to "6+ teeth;" 06/2023 Annual Review.
+In I.A. replaced "any" with "one or more" with no impact to criteria.
+Combined I.C.1. and I.C.2.
+Background: added "pre- operative preparation" and restructured wording with no impact to criteria.
+Added CDT disclaimer under coding implications.
+References reviewed and updated.
+Reviewed by internal specialist.
+12/2023 12/2023